 The Fractal Design Define 7 is the long-awaited successor to the popular Define R6 chassis.
 Fractal took the lessons learned from the Define R6 and applied them to the Define 7.
 The Define 7 comes in two sizes the standard mid-tower case labeled as the Define 7 and its full-tower cousin the Define 7 XL.
 Both cases are offered in multiple options including steel and different levels of tining on the tempered glass panels.
 Modularity is a key feature of the Define 7 cases as it can be reconfigured from a “standard PC” into a case that allows the utilization of multiple storage devices specifically, the Define 7 can support up to 14 drives with the proper accessories.
 However, out of the box support is still impressive with 6 hard drive trays and two SSD brackets included.
 Aside from massive amounts of storage support, the Define 7 also includes massive amounts of cooling support with multiple locations to mount radiators including a 420mm radiator at the top of the case.
 For the most part, I’ve tried to stay away from cases that have a door at the front.
 While it makes for clean lines, it also can hamper airflow and thus cooling performance.
 Has fractal figured out a way to keep the elegant look of the closed door case and maintain good cooling?

-Product Name/Link to Website: Fractal Design Define 7
+Product Name and Website: Fractal Design Define 7

 Fractal Define 7 Specifications